omniosorg/omnios-extra/doc/package-notes.md

 NO UPDATE (There is 2.3 available, but it's "idnkit2".)

-### ipmitool

-BLOCKED, could be 1.8.17 with work...

 ### isc-dhcp

-NO UPDATE (NOTE: ISC now has "Kea" DHCP server replacement)
+NOTE: ISC now has "Kea" DHCP server replacement

 ### open-vm-tools

 STUCK on 9.4.0 (really weird stuff...)

-### sudo

-STUCK on 1.8.7 (Oracle Solaris-isms, among other things)
 ### swig

 STUCK on 2.0.12 (3.0.x breaks M2Crypto, among other things...)